-NEW YORK, Nov.
-3, 2016 /PRNewswire/ -- Mortgage rates were slightly higher this week with the benchmark 30-year fixed mortgage rate inching to 3.69 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.23 discount and origination points.
+NEW YORK, Jan.
+22, 2015 /PRNewswire/ -- Mortgage rates marked a slight increase this week, with the benchmark 30-year fixed mortgage rate rising to 3.81 percent, according to Bankrate.com's weekly national survey.
+The 30-year fixed mortgage has an average of 0.25 discount and origination points.

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-The majority of panelists – 60 percent – expect mortgage rates to remain more or less unchanged over the next week.
-The remaining respondents are mixed with 20 percent predicting a rise in mortgage rates and 20 percent forecasting a decline over the next seven days.
+More than half of the panelists, 59 percent, expect mortgage rates to remain more or less unchanged.
+Thirty-three percent predict that mortgage rates will fall, while just 8 percent forecast a rise in mortgage rates over the coming week.

 For more information contact:

 Senior Director, Corporate Communications